20 Best Ski Resorts In Canada: Experts Guide

 Low Elevation, Isolated, Old Lifts, Small Terrain Size, No On-Mountain Accommodation

 Just an hour away from Rossland is Whitewater Ski Resort near Nelson.
-Whitewater is similar to Red Resort in that it is small, quiet, and gets tons of powder.
+Whitewater is similar to Red Resort because it is small, quiet, and gets tons of powder.
 When you go to Whitewater, it’s like stepping back in time.
 The lifts are old-school, guests are primarily locals, and facilities are limited.

 However, that’s all a part of its charm, as you’ll be grinning ear-to-ear from the face shots.
 It feels like a resort that belongs in Japan rather than North America.
 Averaging 12 meters of snow annually, Whitewater is a favorite Canadian Ski Resort.
 Tree skiing is excellent here, and the locals are known to rip.
 This makes sense with how much skiing you can do with no lift lines.

 Whitewater isn’t as big as neighboring Red Mountain or Revelstoke and offers less terrain.
 But what it lacks is the terrain it makes up for in snowfall.
-The best part is the town Nelson is a fantastic ski town known for its laid-back culture.
+The best part is that Nelson is a fantastic ski town known for its laid-back culture.
 Nelson has plenty of restaurants, bars, and excellent shops.

-Whitewater is known for being weird and we mean that in the best way possible, the fortunate few who ski here hope it never changes.
+Whitewater is known for being weird, and we mean that in the best way possible.
+The fortunate few who ski here hope it never changes.
 You won’t catch these guys on mega passes like the Ikon, Epic, or Mountain Collective.

 Learn More About Nelson